-In accordance with the Local Government Act, 1993, Section 575, eligible pensioners can have their Sewerage Access Charge reduced by 50% up to a maximum of \$87.50 per year.
+In accordance with the Local Government Act, 1993, Section 575, eligible pensioners can have a rebate of up to a maximum of \$87.50 per year applied to their Sewerage Access Charge.

 The pensioner rebate must be applied against the rate assessment of the ratepayer not the Body Corporate or a Company, except where it is allowed by special agreement.
 Based on the current Sewerage Access Charge, eligible pensioners will receive a rebate of \$87.50 applied on their rate and charges notice.